leethomason/OpenSaber/readme.md

 The information and documentation assume a basic knowledge of Arduinos, electronics, soldering, etc.

+In 2017, the design switch from through hole components, which have wires and can be fairly easily hand soldered, to SMD components, which need to be flow soldered in an oven.
+The current code uses only the SMD approach.
+If you are interested in the through hole approach, check out the source at FIXME

 ![Image of Saber](img/GeckoOnMat.jpg)

 The Open Saber site / repo is 3 things: